Monday, January 3, 2011

 The next comic shows where luggage really ends up.

-1. Know your luggage.
+There are a few things you can do to minimize and mitigate the risks: 1.
+Know your luggage.
 The ability to describe its shape, color, brand and any other identifiable markers will be advantageous when you need to file your report.

 2. Include contact information.
 If somebody finds your luggage they need to be able to contact you.